Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Annual leave and public holidays: A common baseline is 30 days’ paid leave after one year of service.
 Confirm how leave is approved, whether leave can be carried forward, and how public holidays apply in your sector.

 Many relocation plans fail for one reason: timing.
-We resign, then discover the visa process won’t start for weeks, or the entry permit arrives late, or medical and Emirates ID appointments are backed up.
+You resign, then discover the visa process won’t start for weeks, or the entry permit arrives late, or medical and Emirates ID appointments are backed up.

-If we’re moving to Abu Dhabi for a skilled role, it’s also useful to understand the visa categories and criteria in plain terms.
+If you’re moving to Abu Dhabi for a skilled role, it’s also useful to understand the visa categories and criteria in plain terms.
 The Abu Dhabi government portal explains eligibility and requirements for skilled employees and longer-term residency options.
 See Abu Dhabi Green Visa criteria for skilled employees.

-We should also confirm these practical points:
+You should also confirm these practical points:

 A UAE salary can look strong on paper, but relocation costs arrive fast.
 Think of it like moving into a new office unit: rent is only one line item, but fit-out, deposits, and setup costs add up.